Volleyball Stretches

 system.

 You don't want your nervous system shut down before you play.
-You want your nervous system fired up and ready to go to make quick explosive
+You want

 plays.